 In all of our trainings, you will have the chance to ask individual questions and be capable of solving certain issues.

-Developed in-house by SolidQ, this T-SQL Fundamentals course is intended for T-SQL developers, DBAs, data scientists and SQL Server power users who work with SQL Server and need to write queries and develop code using Transact-SQL—SQL Server’s dialect of the standard ANSI-SQL language.
-The course covers querying, including retrieving and modifying data, and also provides an overview of programmable objects supported by SQL Server.
+Developed in-house by SolidQ, this T-SQL Fundamentals course is intended for T-SQL developers, DBAs, data scientists and power users who work with SQL Server or Azure SQL Database and need to write queries and develop code using Transact-SQL—SQL Server’s dialect of the standard ANSI-SQL language.
+The course covers querying topics, including retrieving and modifying data, and also provides an overview of programmable objects supported by SQL Server.

-There are many aspects of SQL that are very different than other programming languages.
-This course will help students adopt the right state of mind and get a true understanding of the language elements.
-Students will learn how to think in terms of sets and follow good SQL programming practices.
+There are many aspects of SQL that are very different than in other programming languages.
+This course will help you adopt the right state of mind and get a true understanding of the language elements.
+You will learn how to think in terms of sets and follow good SQL programming practices.

 The course is not version specific; it does, however, cover language elements that were introduced in recent versions of SQL Server.
-Throughout the course the instructor will specify the version in which the elements were introduced.
+For recently added elements, the instructor will specify the version in which the element was introduced.